 Here’s the table you would use for any IRA account other than a beneficiary IRA:

 You can see that if you are 70, your factor is 27.4 and if you are 80 your factor is 18.7.
-To illustrate the importance of this factor, let’s assume you have an IRA with a balance of $100,000 as of 12/31 last year.
-(Your RMD is calculated based on the value as of 12/31 on the prior year.)
+Let’s assume you have an IRA with a balance of $100,000 as of 12/31 last year.
+So let’s apply what we learned above in another example.

 If you are 80 and have a $100,000 use the factor of 18.7.
 In that case, you’ll get an RMD of $5347 if you divide your balance of $100,000 by the factor of 18.7.